mdrideout/junjo-ai-studio-deployment-example/README.md

 cp .env.example .env
 ```

+Update the `JUNJO_SESSION_SECRET` environment variable.
 Open `.env` in your editor and replace `your_secret_key` with a new key.
 You can generate one with the following command:

 ```bash
 openssl rand -base64 48